sodadata/docs/soda-agent/managed-agent.md

 The **Soda Agent** is a tool that empowers Soda Cloud users to securely access data sources to scan for data quality.

-You can create a Kubernetes cluster in your organization's environment and use Helm to deploy a Self-hosted Soda Agent in the cluster, or you can use the secure, out-of-the-box **Soda-hosted agent** made available for every Soda Cloud organization.
+Use the secure, out-of-the-box **Soda-hosted agent** made available for every Soda Cloud organization or, alternatively, you can create a Kubernetes cluster in your organization's environment and use Helm to deploy a Self-hosted Soda Agent in the cluster; see [Deploy a Soda Agent]({% link soda-agent/deploy.md %}).

 A Soda-hosted agent enables Soda Cloud users to securely connect to BigQuery, MySQL, PostgreSQL, or Snowflake data sources and create checks for data quality in the new data source.